Textile industry in China: The Rong family's Shenxin mills

-Recovering from War
+Recovering from war

 China's textile industry only became dominated by the Chinese after the defeat of Japan in 1945, which gave China ownership of many well-equipped and efficient manufacturing units.
 However, Chinese management was limited in technical and managerial skill.
-Furthermore, because of the deterioration with lack of maintenance of many plants during the war, efficiency in 1947 varied between 65-80% of prewar standards.
+Furthermore, because of the deterioration with lack of maintenance of many plants during the war, efficiency in 1947 varied between 65 and 80% of prewar standards.
 Combined with the loss of spindles due to the destruction of the war, output was only 40% of 1937 output.
 After Japan's retreat, the Chinese government took over 40 mills and incorporated them into the Chinese Textile Industries Corporation (CTIC), arguing that government management would get the mills running again most quickly.
 The government wanted the mills to clothe the army and to produce enough profit to reduce the government budget deficit.
 It also wanted to organize the mills to take over markets formerly supplied by Japan and to alleviate the clothing shortage in China and thus take over the domestic textile market.
 Ultimately this resulted in the government controlling 50% of China's textile industry.
 However, one of the actual reasons these mills were more efficient was because the Japanese had maintained the equipment in their mills well during the war.
 Yet even with easier access to capital, the government made no moves to expand its mills, indicating a lack of desire to invest but rather a desire to reap profits.

 Private mills continued to try to grow, but major obstacles included high production costs due to inflation and scarcity of foreign exchange with which to buy raw cotton, machinery, and supplies.
 The war had wreaked havoc on the land, and the textile machine tool industry which had been prospering was largely lost.
 Finally, as the Chinese Communist Party rose to power, many mill owners packed their bags and moved their operations to Hong Kong to survive, allowing the next stage of development to take place in Hong Kong.

+Reform and opening up

+During China's reform and opening up, it abolished its Ministry of the Textile Industry in light of the sector's opening to market activity.
+The ministry was replaced by a non-governmental association, the Association of the Textile Industry.
+The association is typically headed by a retired deputy minister from the Ministry of Industry and Information Technology.